Tongzhou-Yu/tof-ok/README.md

 | UIManager | Optional.
 Control the funtion of the UI assets. |
 <br />

+## Verification environment

+Operation was verified in the following environment:

+* Unity Version  : 2020.3.28f1
+* ToF AR Version : 1.0.0

 <a name="about"></a>
 # About ToF AR